Skwlx/Skwlx/README.md

 🖥️ Co-leading Front-end Development at work, focusing on delivering high-quality web applications
 🎮 Trying to finish Resident Evil 1 on my Playstation 1

-## Commercial projects that I have participated in, and you can find them online
+## Commercial projects in which I have participated or created from scratch

 [The Labz](https://www.thelabz.com/)
 [DreamStorm Studios](https://dreamstormstudios.com/)